 Can I touch a baby animal?

 Birds have a poor sense of smell, and will not reject babies touched by people.
 This means you may be able to place baby birds back in their nest.
-Mammals have a keen sense of smell, and may be alarmed or even reject babies that have been handled by people.
+Mammals have a much more keen sense of smell, however, they are also very dedicated parents.
+A reunion may still be possible – under the guidance of a wildlife rehabilitator – even when babies have been handled by people.

-Before handling any animals, call our Provincial Call Centre at 1-855-622-7722 for advice on how to reunite baby animals with their mothers.
+Before handling any animals, call our Animal Helpline at 1-855-622-7722 for advice on how to reunite baby animals with their mothers.

 Should I feed a baby animal?